hl7ch/ch-lab-order/input/pagecontent/index.md

 ### Six Case studies with examples for the Order Document

-Using specific case histories, we have created six everyday examples of commissioned documents.
-These are requirements of examinations in the field of hematology, clinical chemistry, coagulation, infectious serology and microbiology.
+Using concrete case studies, we have created six everyday examples of documents that contain a laboratory order.
+These are requirements of laboratory analyses in the field of hematology, clinical chemistry, coagulation, infectious serology and microbiology.
 The biological monitoring example covers the special case where several employees of a company send their biological material (serum, urine) to the laboratory for determination of substances hazardous to health (toxicology).

 ### Copyright